Acidmanic/PactNetWrapper/Readme.md

  * __NOTE__: If a number of ```Endpoint``` attributes are present, the ```SkipAll``` attributes will undo added endpoints using ```Endpoint```.

+* __NOTE__: The ```'path/to/service'``` parameters, are url patterns which can be combined with regular expressions.
+See [Url Matching](#url-matching) for more details on writing url patterns. also, both ```Endpoint``` and ```SkipEndpoint``` attributes, can optionally get parameters:
+    * acceptChildren: If true, any request path, starting with given pattern will be accepted.
+    If false, only request paths that fully match with the pattern will be accepted.
+    * caseSensitive: effects string comparisons.

 Matchers
 ================